mglt/lecture-ipsec/prez/ipsec-slides.md

 ## Focus on Digital Signature

-The purpose of digital signature is to cryptographicaly proves:
+The purpose of digital signature is to cryptographicaly prove:
 * It is really *me* sending the message
 * The message you receive is the one I have sent, e.g. has not been altered